Facts about Canada for each letter of the alphabet.

 Canada has all forms of COMMUNICATIONS including newspapers, radio, television, telephone, and internet.
 There are several Telephone Area Codes in the country.
 All of the Provinces in Canada have Internet Service Providers, and Webcams are located across the country.

 commemorative coins.
 In 2017, The Royal Canadian Mint put into circulation a series of new coins celebrating Canada's 150th anniversary.
 It also released a glow-in-the-dark-coin.
 The first of it kind released into circulation.
 The Bank of Canada Currency Museum has the largest collection of Canadian bank notes, coins, and tokens in the world.

 Canada is rich in fossils and there have been many DINOSAURS including Ichthyosaurs (large marine reptiles), and other types of fossils found there.
 Many dinosaurs have been named after Canadian cities, provinces, and rock formations.
+Mistaken Point Ecological Reserve on the Avalon Peninsula contains the site of Ediacaran fossils representing the oldest multicellular life on Earth.
+The reserve contains one of the most diverse and well-preserved collections of Precambrian fossils known.
 In 1994 a Tyrannosaurus Rex dinosaur skeleton was uncovered in the providence of Saskatchwa - one of the few ever found.
 In 2001, the first exploration of a large cave in the Queen Charlotte Islands yielded the 17,000-year-old bones of a Black Bear.
 In 2014 researchers discovered a 70 million-year-old skull of a horned dinosaur in the Alberta Badlands.
 That same year, an extremely well-preserved baby dinosaur skeleton was discovered in Dinosaur Provincial Park in Alberta and within weeks pipeline crews uncovered the complete skeletons of two massive duck-billed Hadrosaurs.
 A Nodosaur was found in Alberta in 2001 and hailed as the best-preserved armored dinosaur in the world.
 It was unveiled at the Royal Tyrrel Museum in 2017.
 The Royal Tyrell Museum of Paleontology in Dumheller, Alberta, contains the world's largest display of complete dinosaur skeletons.